Even though Abby Slutsky owns a bakery, she enjoys finding a balance between nutritional foods and sweets when making family meals.

 Oil creates a pale, crust that is a little crunchier than a crust glazed with butter or margarine.
 Focaccia bread uses oil before and after baking to give it texture and flavor.
 You can easily mix seasonings into an oil glaze.

 Water Makes a Crispy Crust

 If you spray or brush your bread with water, you will get a crispy exterior.
-Many breads glazed with water are baked with steam injection in the beginning of the baking process, you can choose to add steam in the beginning of baking with any glaze.
+Many breads glazed with water are baked with steam injection at the beginning of the baking process; you can choose to add steam at the beginning of baking with any glaze.
 Using steam adds moisture to the bread.
 You can put a pan of water in the bottom of your oven, or spray the sides of the oven with water.
 I have used steam with other glazes, but your recipe will indicate whether it is recommended.